DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-domain-in-ddd.md

     Belows are some types of subdomain that we need to take care of when desinging an application that use Domain-Driven Design.
     - Core Domain

+        It is the most important part of the system.
+It means that this core domain expresses the true business logic of our domain.
+Our system can't live without this core domain.
+It means that if we seperate this core domain, the system doesn't work correctly.

+        For example:
+        - In the online course registration application, the Scheduler subdomain is the core domain.

     - Supporting Domain

     - Generic Domain